E.Comp. Robin A. Stubbs

 • It is possible to be a Master of a Lodge and Principal in the Royal Arch at the same time

-For further information contact the Royal Arch representative within your Lodge, or alternatively, the Provincial Grand Scribe E, details are on the contacts page.
+For further information contact the Royal Arch Ambassador within your Lodge, or alternatively, the Provincial Grand Scribe E, details are on the contacts page.